Tour the Treatment Plant

 - High School Tours – available for high school students; go to high school program for more information.

-- General Community Open House Tours – available for general community members or small groups; open house tours occur one Saturday each month, go to open house information for more details of dates and times (best option for scout groups, home school groups, etc.) Pre-register here.
+- General Community Tours – available for general community members or small groups; community tours occur on Saturdays throughout the year, go to tour information for more details of dates and times (best option for scout groups, home school groups, etc.) Pre-register here.

 - Professional or University Group Tours – available for groups of 10 or larger; scheduled based on staff availability; Pre-register here